-We intend to use the net proceeds from the sale of the shares that we may offer under this prospectus supplement and the accompanying prospectus, after deducting commissions and estimated offering expenses, to fund our property acquisitions and development activity, repay or repurchase outstanding debt (including amounts outstanding from time to time under our \$600 million unsecured revolving credit facility), repurchase or redeem outstanding preferred equity and for working capital and other general corporate purposes.
+We intend to use the net proceeds from the sale of the shares that we may offer under this prospectus supplement and the accompanying prospectus, after deducting commissions and estimated offering expenses, to fund our property acquisitions and development activity, repay or repurchase outstanding debt (including amounts outstanding from time to time under our \$750 million revolving credit facility), repurchase or redeem outstanding preferred equity and for working capital and other general corporate purposes.

-As of December 31, 2019, there was \$221.0 million outstanding under our revolving credit facility and \$0.1 million of outstanding letters of credit.
-Our revolving credit facility bears interest at LIBOR plus 100 basis points and is scheduled to mature in January 2022.
-Assuming no defaults have occurred, we have an option to extend the maturity of our revolving credit facility for two additional six-month periods.
+As of December 31, 2022, there was \$392.0 million outstanding under our revolving credit facility and \$0.1 million of outstanding letters of credit.
+The interest rate on our revolving credit facility was converted from LIBOR plus 90 basis points to SOFR plus a related spread adjustment of 10 basis points and a borrowing spread of 85 basis points, based on current credit ratings.
+The annual facility fee is 20 basis points.
+Our revolving credit facility is scheduled to mature in March 2025.
+Assuming no defaults have occurred, we have an option to extend the maturity of our revolving credit facility for two additional sixmonth periods.

-Affiliates of certain sales agents are lenders under our revolving credit facility.
-To the extent that we use any of the net proceeds from this offering to repay borrowings outstanding under our revolving credit facility, such affiliates will receive their proportionate share of any amount of our revolving credit facility that is repaid with the net proceeds from this offering.
+Affiliates of Wells Fargo Securities, LLC, BofA Securities, Inc., J.P.
+Morgan Securities LLC, Regions Securities LLC, TD Securities (USA) LLC and Truist Securities, Inc. are lenders under our revolving credit facility and certain of our term loans.
+To the extent that we use any of the net proceeds from this offering to repay borrowings outstanding under our revolving credit facility or term loans, such affiliates will receive their proportionate share of any amount of our revolving credit facility or term loan that is repaid with the net proceeds from this offering.
 See "Plan of Distribution."